 Building the client executable

-or build for a specific one with
+make kubectl-gadget-all or select a specific one with

 make kubectl-gadget-linux-amd64 or

 Building the gadget container image